Martchus/syncthingtray/README.md

 ### Further dependencies
 The following Qt 5 modules are requried (version 5.6 or newer): core network dbus gui widgets svg webenginewidgets/webkitwidgets

+It is recommended to use at least Qt 5.14 to avoid limitations in previous versions (see *Known bugs* section).

-The built-in web view is optional (see section "Select Qt module for WebView").
+The built-in web view and therefore the modules webenginewidgets/webkitwidgets are optional (see section *Select Qt module for WebView*).

 To build the plugin for Dolphin integration KIO is also requried.
 Additionally, the Dolphin plugin requires Qt 5.8 or newer.
 To skip building the plugin, add `-DNO_FILE_ITEM_ACTION_PLUGIN:BOOL=ON` to the CMake arguments.